If you prefer to print out the whole supervision instruction, please find the pdf version in the section of supervision on RM03 Moodle page.

 Comment out the

-button and see how urbanisation occurs under onlyspontaneous_growth
+edge_growthprocedure.
+Start the model over again withsetupbutton and see how urbanisation occurs under onlyspontaneous_growthandnew_spreading_center_growth. -

 It would seem reasonable to have urbanisation occur along roads so let us create a new growth rule called